vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   [5] perl ./uniscan.pl -o "inurl:test"
   [6] perl ./uniscan.pl -u https://www.example.com/ -r

 There's another tool called `fimap <https://tools.kali.org/web-applications/fimap>`_.
-However, it's way better to checkout the source of uniscan for LFI and see what it is trying and try that with curl specially if cookies are required to set ( in case of authenticated LFI ).
+However, it is better to check the source of uniscan for LFI and see what it is trying and try that with curl specially if cookies are required to set (in case of authenticated LFI).
 Personally, I tried Uniscan and for some reason cookie feature was not working and fimap only support POST parameter in cookie no GET.

 Also, if we have unprivileged user shell, however don't have permission to write in /var/www/html but does have LFI, we can still write (php meterpreter shell) in /tmp or user home directory and utilize LFI to get a reverse shell.